kurron/zipkin-server/README.md

 1. run `docker logs --follow zipkin` to watch the logs
 1. send your tracing calls to `localhost:9411`

+## Accessing The UI
+Point your web browser to `http://localhost:9411` and you should see the UI.

 # Troubleshooting

 # License and Credits